gtoranzo/gtoranzo/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Guillermo, I'm a Cuban developer.
+My name is Guillermo and I'm a Cuban developer.

 - ⚡ I am a developer, researcher and innovator specialist.